Amy Dawson-Andoh

 Joo Young Lee

 Joo Young Lee (American Culture, Ph.D., 2018) is a cultural theorist of race and mixed race.
 She is currently a Research Professor of the Research Institute of Korean Studies at Korea University in Seoul, South Korea.
 Her broader scholarly interest includes critical race theory, mixed-race studies, diaspora studies, the relationship between aesthetics and faith, digital culture and race, and intellectual history in the United States.
 She is currently writing her book, entitled Mixed Names: Representations of Mixed-Race Black Koreans.
 This book examines representations of mixed-race Black Koreans in literature, films, and media since the U.S. militarization of South Korea in 1945.
-In addition to this book project, her recent articles focus on the portrayals of interracial relationships, Black-Korean conflict and solidarity, mixed-race identities, the relationship between faith and the Korean diaspora (Korean Americans and zainichi) in American literature and films within the contexts of U.S.-Korea relations.
+In addition to this book project, her recent articles focus on the portrayals of interracial relationships, Black-Korean conflict and solidarity, mixed-race identities, and the relationship between faith and the Korean diaspora (Korean Americans and zainichi) in American literature and films within the contexts of U.S.-Korea relations.

 Iván Chaar-Lopez

 Iván Chaar López is an assistant professor of Digital Studies in the Department of American Studies at the University of Texas at Austin.
 His research and teaching examine the politics and aesthetics of digital technologies.
 Chaar López is especially interested in the place of Latina/o/xs as targets, users, and developers of digital lifeworlds.
-He is currently working on a book, under contract with Duke University Press, about the intersecting histories of electronic technology, unmanned aerial systems, and boundary making along the U.S.-Mexico border.
+He is currently working on a book, under contract with Duke University Press, about the intersecting histories of electronic technology, unmanned aerial systems, and boundary-making along the U.S.-Mexico border.
 At UT, Chaar López is the principal investigator of the Border Tech Lab where he works closely with undergraduate and graduate students in interdisciplinary research that asks how knowledge communities and technologies push the boundaries of imagination even as they work to delineate the boundaries of the possible.
 The BTL is working on two projects.
 One is devoted to researching labor, race, technoprecarity, and disposability in the gig economy.
-The other centers on the history of electronics manufacturing along the US-Mexico borderlands since the 1960s as a way to interrogate the technopolitics of special economic zones, non-essential knowledge, and disposability.
+The other centers on the history of electronics manufacturing along the US-Mexico borderlands since the 1960s to interrogate the technopolitics of special economic zones, non-essential knowledge, and disposability.